Many common hysterectomy side effects can be managed with simple Physical Therapy exercises and techniques.

 Technique to minimize pain moving in bed

 To move in bed and minimize discomfort try to keep your head down on the pillow, slide your feet one at a time towards your buttocks and then lifting your bottom up off the bed.
-This technique uses your buttocks not your abdominal muscles and most women find that they can move easily in bed with minimal discomfort and also minimise downward strain on their vaginal wound.
+This technique uses your buttocks not your abdominal muscles and most women find that they can move easily in bed with minimal discomfort and also minimize downward strain on their vaginal wound.

 Try to avoid sitting up forwards using your abdominal muscles immediately after your hysterectomy as this uses your abdominal muscles and will increase downward pressure on your internal stitches and your pelvic floor.